robincher/golang-whatismyip/README.md

 ## Introduction

 Test golang app to check your own IP address.
-It is part of a simple continuous integration process using Github, Travis CI and dockerhub and possibly on k8.
+It is part of a simple continuous integration process using Github, Travis CI and dockerhub and possibly on kubernetes.

 ## Reference